komposter/CommunityPowerEA.com/_docs/individual-follow-up.md

 ### StopLoss size

-StopLoss size (in points or Like Coefficient to Volatility).
+Individual StopLoss size (in points or Like Coefficient to Volatility).

 Set 0 to disable StopLoss.